The Old West is alive in Tombstone

 Bisbee turquoise, also known as Bisbee Blue, is amongst the finest turquoise found anywhere in the world.
 The old town is a thrill to explore on foot, with the Victorian and Art Deco architecture offering eye candy at every turn.
 Over the decades, Bisbee has increasingly become a haven for artists and hippies, so there’s a slew of galleries and studios to browse.
 Heading north, Tucson and those giant Saguaro cacti are just a 90 minutes’ drive away.
 For more touring tips on discovering Arizona’s gems, jump to the official tourism website, www.visittheusa.com.au

 Now in its 90th year of continuous service, I flew Hawaiian Airlines from Auckland to Honolulu and on to Phoenix.
 From the moment you step on board, you will experience the airlines’ signature hospitality with its warm and friendly celebration of the culture, people and Aloha Spirit of the Hawaiian Islands.
-Hawaiian Airlines operates new 278-seat, Airbus A330-200 aircraft and flies five times weekly from Auckland to Honolulu and on to 13 U.S. Mainland cities (services to Boston commenced on April 5th).
+Hawaiian Airlines operates new 278-seat, Airbus A330-200 aircraft and flies up to five times weekly from Auckland to Honolulu and on to 13 U.S. Mainland cities (services to Boston commenced on April 5th).
 Flights depart Auckland late evening, landing in Honolulu by mid-morning (same-day) so passengers can land, transfer to accommodation and be at the pool or on the beach by afternoon.
 Extra Comfort: For just NZD$139 per person per sector, you can treat yourself to Hawaiian Airlines’ Extra Comfort Economy Seats and enjoy five or more inches of legroom, priority boarding, personal electronic power outlet and amenity kit.
 All fares and classes include excellent meals and beverages, on-demand seat-back entertainment and a generous 64kg free checked baggage allowance.
 (2 bags x 32kg per piece.) https://www.hawaiianairlines.co.nz